Raniconduh/cscroll/README.md

 #### Renaming

 The `r` command will show a prompt (similar to a command prompt but without a prefix) where the new file name is to be expected.
 A file may only be renamed within the same directory.

 E.g. if the directory cscroll is in is `/home/user/downloads` and the file `image.png` is renamed to `/home/user/image.png`, it will fail.
 The file can only be renamed to something like `my_image.png`.
 (Attempting to move a file across directories is not possible with the rename function.)
 Mass renaming is not possible.

 #### Shell Commands

 Pressing `!` will open a prompt prefixed with `!` which will run the shell command entered into it.
-Entering %f will format the command entered with the name of the file the cursor is currently on.
+Entering `%f` will format the command entered with the name of the file the cursor is currently on.
 To escape this format (i.e. to not have it be replaced with the file name), enter `%%f`.
 The output will be literally `%f`.

 E.g. `vim %f` will format to `vim FILE` where `FILE` is the name of the file the cursor is on. `echo %%f`, however, will format to `echo %f` and the output of the command will literally be `%f`.

 ## Installation

-The cscroll binary has one dependency to run: ncurses.
-To compile cscroll you must install `libncurses`.
-However, compilation through the makefile requires `pkg-config` as well.
+To run, cscroll requires libncurses and libterminfo.
+Compilation, however, also requires pkg-config.

-On Debian and Ubuntu based system this should be titled `libncurses-dev` and may be installed with `sudo apt install libncurses-dev`.
+On Debian and Ubuntu based system, libncurses this may be titled `libncurses-dev` or simply `libncurses` and can be installed with `sudo apt install libncurses-dev`.

-Then run `make` to compile.
+To compile, simply run `make`.
 The program will then be accessible by running `./cscroll`.
+Installation is also possible with `make install`.